advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter4.md

 ### 4.11.3 Event-Driven Architecture

 Based on event-driven architecture, common in web servers like Nginx, Percona's thread pool can be seen as a rough approximation of event-driven systems.
-However, event-driven architecture isn't free¡ªit incurs overhead from system calls, and this additional overhead constitutes the cost of using a thread pool.
+However, event-driven architecture isn't freeâ€”it incurs overhead from system calls, and this additional overhead constitutes the cost of using a thread pool.

 MySQL's underlying Paxos communication can also be viewed as asynchronous event-driven.
 This communication operates in a single-threaded mode, requiring the avoidance of any synchronous communication processes.
 Unfortunately, MySQL has gradually violated these principles in its ongoing feature expansion, leading to throughput problems in certain scenarios due to prolonged synchronous processes dropping to zero.
 For problems related to Group Replication synchronization, refer to the highlighted code snippet below.